Black Bean Butternut Squash Quesadillas are a meatless yet satisfying main dish idea that's full of good for you ingredients!

 Directions

 - Heat 1 Tablespoon oil in a large skillet over medium heat then add sliced onions.
 Cook over medium heat stirring every so often until golden brown and caramelized, 20-30 minutes.
-Can be made a day ahead of time.
+Can be made up to 3 days ahead of time.

-- Meanwhile preheat oven to 400 degrees then line a baking sheet with foil and spray with nonstick spray.
+- Meanwhile preheat oven to 400 degrees then line a baking sheet with parchment paper, or foil sprayed with nonstick spray.
 Add butternut squash, remaining Tablespoon oil, salt, and pepper then toss to coat and spread into an even layer.
-Roast for 15-20 minutes, or until caramelized but not mushy.
-Can be made a day ahead of time.
+Roast for 15-20 minutes, or until squash is caramelized but not mushy, flipping with a spatula halfway through.
+Can be made up to 3 days ahead of time.

-- Combine black beans, water, chili powder, cumin, dried oregano, and cayenne pepper in a small saucepan then heat through over medium heat.
-Can be made a day ahead of time.
+- Combine black beans, water, chili powder, cumin, dried oregano, and cayenne pepper in a small saucepan over medium heat then heat through.
+Can be made up to 3 days ahead of time.

-- Heat a griddle or skillet over medium heat then lay down 1 flour tortilla.
+- Heat a griddle or skillet over medium heat then place down 1 tortilla.
 Sprinkle on 1/4 cup cheese then layer on a quarter of the roasted butternut squash, seasoned black beans, and caramelized onions.
-Top with another 1/4 cup cheese then place another tortilla on top and griddle until golden brown on both sides.
+Top with another 1/4 cup cheese then place another tortilla on top and cooke until golden brown on both sides.
 Slice with a pizza cutter then serve with Lazy Girl's Guacamole.

 Looks yummy!
 Quesidillas are my go-to when I don’t have a lot of time to fix dinner.
 Thanks for another twist!